DanYellow/template-viewer/README.md

 	- port {Number}: Server port. - Default 3000
 	- optimization {Boolean}: Precise if you want to optimize the printscreen rendering.
 When it sets to "YES", ONLY new pages are rendered, the old one keep their old image - Default : true
 - Return :
 	- Array of objects.
-Example of object :
+Example of object : <br>
 **{name: __name_of_the_template__ (aka name of the html file), imgPath: __image_path__, url: __link_to_the_template__}**